carpentries-incubator/reproducible-publications-quarto/_episodes/08-code-chunks.md

 ## Run Code from an external script in a code chunk

-Let's add another figure generated from code.
+Let's learn another technique for adding code-generated plots and figures into our document.
 This time around let's see how to run code in a code chunk from an external R script instead of unelegantly copying and pasting the code from a R script to a code chunk in our `.rmd`.

 There are at least a few benefits to running code in this modular fashion instead of copy/pasting:
 1. Automatic updates: if the code gets updated in the R script, it will automatically be updated in the rmd document as well.
 We won't need to copy/paste code updates, which would make it easy to end up with discrepancies between our `.r` scripts and our `.rmd` paper.